Balanced Body Pilates Reformer Reviews – 2020 Products

 - Tower kits to add to the Allegro, Allegro 2 or CenterLine models

-- A sitting box and a lighter version
+- A sitting box as well as a lighter version and a pro version.

-- Foot straps for use with sitting boxes
+- Foot straps for use with sitting boxes, for the Allegro, IQ and other reformers.

 - Add-on rockers that reduce stability on reformers for a more challenging workout